 Open Invitation to Submit Proposals for Targeted Analyses

-The ESPON EGTC is therefore pleased to announce the next cut-off date for the submission of proposals for Targeted Analyses.
-These projects shall use ESPON territorial evidence in concrete practise with the objective of directly contributing to informing policy decisions and territorial development strategies.
+The ESPON EGTC is therefore pleased to announce that the next cut-off date for the submission of proposals for Targeted Analyses is on 23 June 2017.
+Using existing territorial evidence from ESPON, these projects shall directly contribute to informing policy decisions and territorial development strategies.

 How does it work?

 Stakeholders develop their project proposal and submit it to the ESPON EGTC by filling in a digital application form (see below).
 In their proposal, stakeholders outline the policy issues that they would like to have addressed by an ESPON Targeted Analysis.
 When doing that, stakeholders need to make sure that their proposal: